 Founded in 2006 by the NDDHS' Behavioral Health Division, SEOW's purpose is to identify, analyze, and communicate key substance abuse and related behavioral health data to guide programs, policies, and practices.
 The CRH develops the State Epidemiological Profile and provides ongoing consultation and support for the SEOW.

-Yeya: The Hope Project
+- Wac'in Yeya: The Hope Project

 Funder: Sanford Research - Collaborative Research Center for American Indian Health